 The fulfilment of the extensive range of requirements outlined above is only possible thanks to advances in the underlying mobile radio technology.
 As an overview, we outline here three fundamental technologies that have shaped the LTE radio interface design: multicarrier technology, multiple-antenna technology, and the application of packet-switching to the radio interface.
-Finally, we summarize the combinations of capabilities that are supported by different categories of LTE mobile terminal.
+Finally, we summarize the combinations of capabilities that are supported by different categories of LTE mobile terminal in Releases 8 and 9.